 For urgent consular assistance, call the 7 day 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 from within Australia.
 The provision of consular services may be severely restricted due to the security environment.

-The working week is Sunday to Thursday, in accordance with local practice.
+The Embassy's working week is Sunday to Thursday, in accordance with local practice.
+Visits are undertaken on an appointment basis only.
 See the

 Embassy website for information about opening hours and temporary closures that may affect service provision.